 Written by Vivek Jaiswal | Co-founder, Customer Guru

-It has been a long running debate whether NPS® or CSAT, or any of the newer measures such as CES, Delight Score etc is better than another.
+It has been a long-running debate whether NPS® or CSAT or any of the newer measures such as CES, Delight Score etc. is better than the other.
 I have been an active participant in this debate and, quite honestly, I don’t have a definite answer for that yet.
 While I tend to be inclined towards NPS® since it is easier to understand, empirically proven, actionable, and has been adopted by leading brands as an indicator of customer experience, I am of the opinion that neither of those scales is that important.

 One should treat others as one would like others to treat oneself.

 Make this your customer experience philosophy and it will give you better results than any other metric.